GuiMichel/poatek/README.md

     1. clone this repository using git. <https://github.com/GuiMichel/poatek.git>
     2. open the project in your IDE.
     3. browse the directories named with the challenge name.
-    4. run the executable class of each challenge.
+    4. run the executable class of each challenge how below:
+       1. to challenge 1.1 run ChallengeOneLists.
+       2. to challenge 1.2 run ChallengeOneFunctions.
+       3. to challenge 1.3 run ChallengeOneClasses.

-## Challenge Two :trophy:
+## 2. Challenge Two :trophy:
 ![image](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)

 #### In this challenge i used pgAdmin 4 and SQL consults to solve the problems.